Chanty

 Asana vs Slack: overview

 Slack and Asana are almost the same age.
 Asana launched to the public in 2012.
 Slack’s initial release happened in August 2013.
-Through the years, both tools made quite a journey.
-Slack recently boasted 10 million daily active users with 6 million paid users.
-While Asana claims to have 100K paid users and 1.5M individual users.
+Through the years, both collaboration tools made quite a journey.
+Slack recently boasted 32.3 million daily active users with 6 million paid users.
+While Asana claims to have over 147K customers and about 2 million individual users.

 Both – Asana and Slack – are used by many blue chip companies.
-PayPal, Santander, Vodafone, Deloitte, Uber and NASA are among Asana’s clients, while Airbnb, Capital One, Venture, Target, Los Angeles Times, Oracle and Ticketmaster adopted Slack for their business purposes.
+Asana counts notable clients such as PayPal, Santander, Vodafone, Deloitte, Uber, and NASA.
+In contrast, Slack is favored by organizations like Airbnb, Capital One, Target, Los Angeles Times, Oracle, and Ticketmaster for their internal communication needs.

-As mentioned, Asana and Slack solve different challenges, which are productivity management and communication respectively.
-Actually, they complement each other quite well, so integrating the tools seems like a good idea.
+As previously mentioned, Asana and Slack solve different challenges, which are productivity management and communication, respectively.
+Actually, they complement each other quite well.
+So integrating these tools seems like a good idea for enhancing team collaboration.
 No wonder, according to Alex Hood, head of product at Asana, roughly half of the company’s customers also rely on Slack for day-to-day workplace communication.

 At the same time, Asana, used separately, can still help you chat with your team.
 Slack, in its turn, has a couple of ways to transform your conversations into actions without using integrations.
 We’ll explore them below.
 For now, let’s talk money.